Learnware-LAMDA/Learnware/docs/components/market.rst

 Learnware Market
 ================================

-The ``learnware market`` receives high-performance machine learning models from developers, incorporates them into the system, and provides services to users by identifying and reusing learnware to help users solve current tasks.
+The ``Learnware Market`` receives high-performance machine learning models from developers, incorporates them into the system, and provides services to users by identifying and reusing learnware to help users solve current tasks.
 Developers voluntarily submit various learnwares to the learnware market, and the market conducts quality checks and further organization of these learnwares.
 When users submit task requirements, the learnware market automatically selects whether to recommend a single learnware or a combination of multiple learnwares.

-The ``learnware market`` will receive various kinds of learnwares, and learnwares from different feature/label spaces form numerous islands of specifications.
+The ``Learnware Market`` will receive various kinds of learnwares, and learnwares from different feature/label spaces form numerous islands of specifications.
 All these islands together constitute the ``specification world`` in the learnware market.
 The market should discover and establish connections between different islands, and then merge them into a unified specification world.
 This further organization of learnwares support search learnwares among all learnwares, not just among learnwares which has the same feature space and label space with the user's task requirements.

 Framework
 ======================================

-The ``learnware market`` is combined with a ``organizer``, a ``searcher``, and a list of ``checker``\ s.
+The ``Learnware Market`` is combined with a ``organizer``, a ``searcher``, and a list of ``checker``\ s.

 The ``organizer`` can store and organize learnwares in the market.
 It supports ``add``, ``delete``, and ``update`` operations for learnwares.
 It also provides the interface for ``searcher`` to search learnwares based on user requirement.

 The ``searcher`` can search learnwares based on user requirement.
 The implementation of ``searcher`` is dependent on the concrete implementation and interface for ``organizer``, where usually an ``organizer`` can be compatible with multiple different ``searcher``\ s.

 The ``checker`` is used for checking the learnware in some standards.
 It should check the utility of a learnware and is supposed to return the status and a message related to the learnware's check result.
-Only the learnwares who passed the ``checker`` could be able to be stored and added into the ``learnware market``.
+Only the learnwares who passed the ``checker`` could be able to be stored and added into the ``Learnware Market``.